wp-plugins/social-polls-by-opinionstage/readme.txt

 == Frequently Asked Questions ==

-= What sets Opinion Stage polls apart from other polling solutions? =
+= What sets Opinion Stage online polls apart from other online polling solutions? =

-Opinion Stage polls are social polls which means that social network identities are used for polling the participants.
-This makes the poll more engaging than the typical poll, letting users discover who supports what and how each user voted in other polls.
+Opinion Stage online polls are social polls which means that social network identities are used for polling the participants.
+This makes the poll more engaging than the typical online poll, letting users discover who supports what and how each user voted in other polls.
 You can also follow users and then filter the poll results by the people you follow.
 Using social polls improves the distribution of the poll in social networks, allows gathering contact, demographic & social statistics from the poll participants.
 Lastly, social polls also work very well for elections & competitions.

 = Do you require users to identify by logging-in before voting? =

 When creating the polls you can determine if a social profile is required, if it is optional or if it is not required at all for voting.
-Opinion Stage polls currently support Facebook & Twitter login, and will include additional poll login options in the future.
+Opinion Stage online polls currently support Facebook, Twitter & Google login, and will include additional poll login options in the future.

 = Do you support anonymous voting? =